MoShrank/card-generation-service/README.md

 ```

 ### Environment Variables
 All environment variables needed for production can be found inside the [config.py](./config.py) file.
-To run it locally the following environment variables are needed:
+For running it locally the following environment variables are needed:

 ```
 OPENAI_API_KEY=<openai-api-key>